 Milano Fashion Institute is a consortium set up to provide higher education in the fashion sector by three Milan universities: Bocconi University, Cattolica University and Politecnico of Milan.
-These three universities represent an international centre of excellence, drawing on consolidated experience in the research and training activities for businesses in the fashion sector in the fields of management, communication and design.
+These three universities represent an international center of excellence, drawing on consolidated experience in the research and training activities for businesses in the fashion sector in the fields of management, communication, and design.
 Thus, Milano Fashion Institute is a unique initiative in Europe for the interdisciplinary approach applied to competences contributed by the academic partners.
 The training programme involves academics and researchers in Economics and Management disciplines from Bocconi University, in Social Sciences and Communication from the Cattolica University, and in Technology and Design from Politecnico of Milan.
 Usually, programs in the fashion industry involve only one or two of these disciplines and therefore have difficulty introducing students to the huge range of issues raised by the creative, production and communication processes involved in fashion businesses.

-The Milano Fashion Institute programme, on the other hand, sets out to provide students with the specialist interdisciplinary skills they need to manage effectively the entire desgin, production and communication process of fashion products.
+The Milano Fashion Institute programme, on the other hand, sets out to provide students with the specialist interdisciplinary skills they need to manage effectively the entire design, production and communication process of fashion products.

 The strong ties between Milan and fashion, set up since the second half of the last century, are not represented exclusively by the boutiques and stores that are typical of the most cosmopolitan cities throughout the world.
-In fact, in Milan there are more than 600 showrooms and 3,000 fashion companies.
+In fact, in Milan, there are more than 600 showrooms and 3,000 fashion companies.
 Milan is also home to some of the most active and important public relations and advertising agencies internationally.
 And that's not all.
-In Milan and the surrounding province there are all the business that compose the the fashion pipeline: photographers' studios, scouting agencies, production companies, the publishing system and some of the best known, most advanced and innovative distribution formats at global scale.
+In Milan and the surrounding province, there is all the business that compose the fashion pipeline: photographers' studios, scouting agencies, production companies, the publishing system and some of the best known, most advanced and innovative distribution formats at a global scale.
 Milan is also the city in which the most important industry associations have been set up, such as the National Chamber for Italian Fashion (CNMI) and the Italian Fashion System (SMI).

 More than a production and professional system, Milan is a global fashion stage: the fashion system's leading events, including Milano Collezioni, MIPEL (International Leather Goods Market), MIDO (International Eyewear Fair), MICAM ShoeEvent (International Footwear Fair), and Milano Unica (Italian Textiles Fair), act as a catalyst, drawing fashion sector operators from around the world throughout the year.